 The project activity must be defined very precisely, as it sets what action must be done to earn credits, and thus sets the scope for the project, as well as setting the boundary for regulatory compliance and other key project attributes.
-As described in Table 2.1, there are two approved project activities for this protocol, both of which have consistent $N_2O$ effects in terms of directional certainty, and the application of which leads to quantifiable reductions in $N_2O$ emissions in comparison to baseline emissions.
+As described in Table 2.1, there are two approved project activities for this protocol, both of which have consistent N2O effects in terms of directional certainty, and the application of which leads to quantifiable reductions in N2O emissions in comparison to baseline emissions.

 The adoption of N rate reductions is mandatory for all projects, whereas the use of Enhanced Efficiency Fertilizers (EEFs) is an optional additional approved project activity.
-The eligible project activity of N rate reductions in this version of the NMPP is limited to reductions in synthetic N rates.
+The eligible project activity of N rate reductions in this version of the Nitrogen Management Protocol is limited to reductions in synthetic N rates.
 All projects will be eligible to generate CRTs for percentage reductions in the application rate of synthetic N compared to baseline application rates, and projects will be eligible to generate CRTs from one of the optional nitrification inhibitors or slow release fertilizers when applied in combination with the synthetic N rate reduction.
-Projects that employ N rate reductions and both nitrification inhibitors and slow release fertilizers are eligible, however, the NMQuanTool is only capable of quantifying emission reductions associated with the implementation of one of the EEFs and not their combined impacts.
+Projects that employ N rate reductions and both nitrification inhibitors and slow release fertilizers are eligible, however, the NMQuanTool is only capable of quantifying emission reductions.
 Both EEF products achieve the same objective and stacking one another would not be expected to result in cumulative benefits (i.e., benefits are not additive).
 Additionally, it is not anticipated that multiple EEFs would be applied simultaneously in practice.
 If seeking CRTs for either of the EEFs, project developers must select only one of them in the NMQuanTool.